hirazawa-yui99/django-kadal-security/README.md

 3. another bug like format string
 4. launch on pypi
 ---
+Notes:

+if you like this project or want to contribute or donate or ask about this project, please pm me at telegram : @fake_santriwati

+very open source , you can contribute or give me some suggestion with create some pull request and i'll give you some stuff (if available :'v)

+---

 thanks for :
 1. My Beloved Friend to give me some suggestion for fixing bug